A survey on the growth rate inequality for sphere endomorphisms: C1 scenario

+This result was re-obtained in \cite{barcor} also as a corollary of their work on the growth rate inequality for higher dimensional spheres.

 A crucial remark, that is responsible for these last results and that will be exploited in the more detailed discussion to follow, is that the $C^1$ hypothesis is only used to guarantee that the map is a sink around its critical points.
-It is natural then not to impose differentiability, but rather try and understand what the real obstructions are for a sphere endomorphism to verify inequality (\ref{tasa}).\\
+It is natural then not to impose differentiability, but rather try to understand what the real obstructions are for a sphere endomorphism to have the rate.

 For instance, we have: